 What does it mean to be a miracle worker?
 This theme is so central to A Course in Miracles that its first two chapters are devoted to laying it out.
 The picture painted by these chapters portrays a vision of a very different life, yet it is a vision that could be carried out in the midst of any life.

 In this article, I want to briefly communicate my sense of that vision.
-To do so, I'll also draw on material that Helen Schucman took down but that was edited out of the published Course.
-It is not different in content than what was left in, but it contains helpful clarification and crucial examples.
-So, if in the following, a quote doesn't have a citation after it, know that it comes from Helen's handwritten notes.
+To do so, I’ll also draw on material that Helen Schucman took down that was originally edited out of the published Course, but that we have restored in the Complete and Annotated Edition.
+Most of what I’ll be drawing from is now in the Course itself and some of it is in the cameo essays in the back.

 First of all, you should know that in this early material, the miracle is almost exclusively something that passes from me to another person, healing the mind of that other person.
 Five times in this material miracles are called “expressions of love,” a phrase that needs no explanation—we all know what an expression of love is.
 It also explains why miracles heal; love always has a healing effect on its recipient.

 At this point, then, the idea of a miracle as a healing of my own mind, so important in the Workbook, is hardly present at all.
 As a result, being a miracle worker quite plainly means giving miracles to others.
 In fact, do you want to know what the very first words of A Course in Miracles were?
 These came before “This is a course in miracles.
 Please take notes.”
 The first words that Helen took down for what would become A Course in Miracles were, “You will see miracles through your hands through Me.”
 That is how Jesus portrayed the miracle early on.